 How do I know if my child has been exposed to lead?

-Testing your child’s blood may be the only way to determine whether your child is being exposed to lead.
-An initial screening is often done with blood collected from a finger prick, which can be tested in many doctor’s offices.
-If an elevated level of lead is detected, a follow-up test using blood collected from a vein may be needed to confirm the first test.
+Testing your child’s blood is the best way to determine whether your child has been exposed to lead.
+An initial screening is often done with blood collected from a capillary test (finger prick), which can be done in many doctor’s offices.
+If an elevated level of lead is detected, a follow-up test using a venous test (blood collected from a vein) may be needed to confirm the first blood lead level.
+See Virginia's blood lead testing policy below:

 Children should be screened for lead at 12 and 24 months if they meet any of the following criteria.
 If not previously tested, children up to 72 months should be tested if they meet any of the following criteria: